datatrans/docs.pci-proxy.com/inline-payment-frames/events.md

 ```

 ## On `error` event

 The error event will be emitted if there was an error after calling         `Inline.initTokenize(...)`.
 Possible scenarios are:

 * Wrong merchantId configured in `Inline.init(...);`
-* Wrong name of cardno, cvv fields
+* Wrong name of card number, CVV fields
-* Wrong merchantId configuration on Datarans side
+* Wrong merchantId configuration on Datatrans side

 Those errors should only occur during development/testing.

 ```js
 Inline.on("error", function(data) {
   // something bad happened
 });
 ```